 The CMAA is a professional organization of construction project managers, and they offer a Certified Construction Manager course.
 They require a certain amount of experience before potential applicants can take the exam.
 However, it covers almost everything a construction manager could encounter.

 A construction manager has certain qualities that help them through their career.
 They’ll need time management and communication skills in order to be able to manage the human side of the project.
-They’ll need to be able to motivate others through tough times and help reduce disagreements.
+They’ll need to be able to motivate others through tough times and help reduce disagreements, and leverage productivity tools such as project management software.
 Project managers also have to be problem solvers.
 Construction is dependent on weather and other factors that are out of anyone’s control.
 They have to be able to work with whatever challenges come up to finish the project on time.
-These and other skills help make a project manager.
+These and other skills help make a project management professional.